METU’s EU-Funded DeepTrace ERC Project Showcased

 at TEKNOFEST İstanbul!

-Middle East Technical University’s (METU) EU-funded ERC project DeepTrace, which investigates tracers of habitability in oceanic worlds by tracking metals mobilized via nanoparticles in deep-sea environments, was introduced to a wide audience at TEKNOFEST, the world’s largest aerospace and technology festival.
+Middle East Technical University’s (METU) EU-funded ERC project DeepTrace, which investigates tracers of habitability in oceanic worlds by tracking metals mobilized via nanoparticles in deep-sea environments, was introduced to a wide audience at TEKNOFEST, Turkey’s largest aerospace and technology festival.

 Organized in collaboration with numerous institutions, TEKNOFEST plays a critical role in advancing Turkey’s national technology ecosystem.
-TEKNOFEST İstanbul was held between 17–21 September 2025 at İstanbul Atatürk Airport, attracting more than 100,000 visitors.
+TEKNOFEST İstanbul was held between 17–21 September 2025 at İstanbul Atatürk Airport, attracting 1,503,000 visitors over the course of 4 days.
 The festival brought together national media representatives, decision-makers, research institutions, and the public of all ages.

 During his visit, METU Rector Prof. Dr. Ahmet Yozgatlıgil emphasized the scientific importance of deep-ocean research: